avitorio/outstatic/apps/docs/outstatic/content/docs/the-content-editor.md

 Outstatic includes AI completions out of the box, so you can keep writing without context switching.
 Pick the setup that matches how you want to run AI in your project:

-### Option 1 (Recommended): Outstatic-managed AI via `OUTSTATIC_API_KEY`
+### Option 1 (Recommended): Outstatic-managed AI via `OUTSTATIC_API_KEY` (Pro Users Only)

-If you’re using `OUTSTATIC_API_KEY`, you don’t need to configure any AI provider keys or models.
+If you’re a pro user and using `OUTSTATIC_API_KEY`, you don’t need to configure any AI provider keys or models.
 Outstatic handles the AI provider for you and uses a high-quality, up-to-date completion model, with very generous usage designed for normal editorial workflows.

 1. [Create an Outstatic account](https://outstatic.com/auth/sign-up?provider=github)
 2. Create a project and generate an API Key